SOLV-Code/SPATFunctions-Package/README.md

 ## Current Functions

 ### Data Treatment Functions
-* *summarizeData():* function to generate a summary of the variables in a data frame (incl. checking for skewness, multimodality, correlation, and proportion of missing values)

 * *transformData():* function to apply various transformations to the input data.
 Currently includes the options "none","log" ,"z-score", and "perc_rank".